Fueled/swift-style-guide/README.md

 # Forbidden

-Types should never have prefixes because their names are already implicitly mangled and prefixed by their module name.

 Semicolons are obfuscative and should never be used.
 Statements can be distributed in different lines.

 Rewriting standard library functionalities should never take place (for e.g: Method Swizzling).
 Your code will most probably be less optimized and more confusing to other developers.